Chinchillas love to sleep.

 How Much Sleep Do Chinchillas Need?

-I couldn’t imagine a time exist where you can’t line up a good time to find quality playtime with your chinchilla.
-Unfortunately, it’s likely to be early in the morning or right after dinner or right before bed, but nonetheless, it’s important that you carve out this time to spend with them.
+Unfortunately, its preferred playtime is likely to be early in the morning, right after dinner, or right before bed.
+But even if it’s not the most convenient time for you, it’s important that you carve out this time to spend with them.